karafka/karafka/README.md

  - *parser* - Class name - name of a parser class that we want to use to parse incoming data

 Karafka by default will parse messages with JSON parser.
 If you want to change this behaviour you need to set parser in controller.
-This parser should contain parse method and raise ParserError when appear problem with parsing.
+This parser needs to have a #parse class method.

 ```ruby
 class TestController < Karafka::BaseController